 1930, from newspaper comic "Out Our Way" by U.S. cartoonist J.R.
 Williams (1888-1957), in which Worry Wart is attested by 1929.
 Worry Wart was a generic nickname or insult for any character who caused others to worry, which is the inverse of the current colloquial meaning.
 For example, from the comic printed in the Los Angeles Record, Dec.
 5, 1929: One kid scolds another for driving a screw with a hammer "You doggone worry wart!
 Poundin' on a nut till it's buried inta th' table!" (etc.).

-In lexicons of sea language going back to 1759, the bitter end is the part of a cable which is round about the bitts (the two great timbers used to belay cables) when the ship is at anchor (see bitt).
+by 1759 in lexicons of nautical language, "the part of a cable which is round about the bitts" (the two great timbers used to belay cables) when the ship is at anchor (see bitt).

 Bitter end of the Cable, the End which is wound about the Bitts. ["The News-Readers Pocket-Book: Or, a Military Dictionary," London, 1759]

-So, when a cable is played out to the bitter end, there is no more left to play.
-The term began to be used c.
-1835 in non-nautical use and with probable influence of or merger with bitter (adj.).
+When a cable is played out to the bitter end, there is no more left to play.
+Hence the term began to be used c.
+1835 in non-nautical language and with probable influence of if not displacement by bitter (adj.).

 a "bright side" which proverbially accompanies even the darkest trouble; by 1843, apparently from oft-quoted lines from Milton's "Comus," where the silver lining is the light of the moon shining from behind the cloud.

 Was I deceived? or did a sable cloud

 Turn forth her silver lining on the night?

 I did not err, there does a sable cloud,